How-To Creole

 It Starts With a Greeting

-Therefore, please see our lessons on making greetings and asking questions in Creole.
+A simple greeting is a great way to start a conversation with someone who speaks Haitian Creole.
+Therefore, please see our lessons on making greetings and asking basic questions in Haitian Creole.